Decoherence of Schr\"odinger cat states in light of wave/particle duality: Conditioned intensity-field correlations for ``position'' and ``momentum'' measurements

-Wigner functions of the cavity state conditioned on photon triggers, calculated for the pure system state $\rho_{\rm REC}(t)=|\psi_{\rm REC}(t)\rangle \langle \psi_{\rm REC}(t)|$~\cite{SM}, are as well at odds with the ensemble-averaged profile described by Eq.~\eqref{eq:W0}.
+We now move to the phase-space representation of the conditioned cavity states.
+Wigner functions of the cavity state conditioned on photon triggers, calculated for the pure system state $\rho_{\rm REC}(t)=|\psi_{\rm REC}(t)\rangle \langle \psi_{\rm REC}(t)|$ (through the algorithm detailed in App.~\ref{App:B2}), are more ostensibly at odds with the ensemble-averaged profile described by Eq.~\eqref{eq:W0}.
 We first measure the ``position'' of the oscillator ($\theta=0$) prepared in the superposition state~\eqref{eq:incat}.
 The contour plot depicted in Fig.~\ref{fig:FIG2}(b) corresponds to the state collapse following a ``click'' occurring at a time which is an order of magnitude shorter than the decoherence time $(2\kappa A^2)^{-1}$ predicted by the ME~\eqref{eq:ME}.
 The interference fringes are in place, although there is a visible asymmetry in the amplitude of the side Gaussian peaks.
 With the lapse of about three decoherence times, past the value $(2\kappa r A^2)^{-1}$, the right peak has completely disappeared [Fig.~\ref{fig:FIG2}(c)], leaving behind only insignificant trails of quantum interference.
-From that point onwards, the evolution essentially concerns the decay of a single coherent state with a peak centred at $-A e^{-\kappa t}$.
-For other trajectories generated for $\theta=0$, the single peak in the phase-space profile is centred at $A e^{-\kappa t}$.
+From that point onwards, the evolution essentially concerns the decay of a single coherent state with a peak centred at $-A e^{-\kappa t}$ in phase space.
+For other trajectories generated with $\theta=0$, the single peak in the phase-space profile is instead centred at $A e^{-\kappa t}$.
 Therefore, the conditioned states produced for an unraveling with $\theta=0$ challenge the decoherence picture offered by the ME~\eqref{eq:ME} through a fast-developing unbalance between the two state components.
 Past the decoherence time, the statistics of the photon resets---the vast majority of the recorded APD ``clicks''---align with a decaying coherent state.
 An unbalance of similar kind is also met in the direct-photodetection unraveling of the ME~\eqref{eq:ME}, where the times of photoelectron counts bring into play a dynamical competition for an initial superposition state of different amplitudes~\citep{CarmichaelSG1994, Carmichael2013Ch4}.